th3b1rdm2n/th3b1rdm2n.github.io/content/post/automating-virtual-machine-deployment-for-research.md

 thumbnail: "images/banner-automating-virtual-machine-deployment-for-research.webp"
 ---

-Setting up virtual machines (VMs) unprogrammatically can be a tedious task.
+Setting up virtual machines (VMs) interactively can be a tedious task.
 In this article, we’ll walk through how to automate the creation of VMs for CentOS, Debian, and Ubuntu using a simple script.
 This method saves time and ensure consistency across your research infrastructure.

-We have coded a bash script with `install_virtualization_packages` function to install virtualization packages, another function `setup_storage_pools` to define and create storage folders where our ISO and disk files are stored, and finally `deploy_virtual_machine` function which automates the deployment of virtual machines with minimal manual interaction.
+We have developed a bash script with `install_virtualization_packages` function to install virtualization packages, another function `setup_storage_pools` to define and create storage folders where our ISO and disk files are stored, and finally `deploy_virtual_machine` function which automates the deployment of virtual machines with minimal manual interaction.
 The `deploy_virtual_machine` function uses `virt-install` for creating and managing VMs on Linux-based systems using KVM (Kernel-based Virtual Machine) and libvirt, `cloud-init`, `preseed` and `kickstart` files to streamline the process of configuring the VMs with specific settings.

 #### The `install_virtualization_packages` Function